LuanRT/google-this/README.md

-# GoogleIt
+# GoogleThis

-GoogleIt is a module that allows you to get the results from a Google search programmatically!
+GoogleThis is a module that allows you to get the results from a Google search programmatically!

 ## Installation